akf2006 ADMIN November 3, 2018

-The 2017/2018 season's California King Tides will be Dec.
-3, 4 and 5 and Jan.
-1 and 2.
+The 2018/2019 season's California King Tides will be Dec.
+22 and 23 and Jan.
+20 and 21.
 I hope you can get out and (safely!) take photos.
-Please remember to select licensing that allows your photo to be used and shared.
 Please Do Not select All Rights Reserved if you want your photos to be used for the King Tides Project!
-Get more info and find a map of sites with their high tide times at california.kingtides.net/.
+We are now encouraging participants to upload their photos directly via the California King Tides website at california.kingtides.net/.
 Thank you!

 Group DescriptionWHAT IS THE KING TIDES PHOTO INITIATIVE?

 Winter high tides within estuaries and along the outer coast provide a preview of the future as sea levels rise.
 Help document these “King Tides” by joining the photo initiative.
 Its objectives are to:

 1. Identify and catalogue coastal areas currently vulnerable to tidal inundation; and

 2. Gather compelling photos so we can promote awareness of the specific potential impacts of sea level rise on the region in order to support climate change mitigation and adaptation.
 The photos may be used online, in presentations, and in print.

 This initiative is part of a West Coast partnership with Washington State (website, flickr) and others in Oregon and British Columbia (website, flickr).